Smartling/smartling-samples/html-context/README.md

 When you review the results in the CAT Tool (see *Checking the results* above), you should see that only two of the four strings—the two whose keys start with 'topic.1' as specified in the script—have been bound to the uploaded context.
 The other two strings will have no visual context.
 In addition, and in contrast with the previous examples, only one instance of the string 'Topic name' is highlighted in the context pane of the CAT Tool.

-This approach allows precise control over which strings in the context file are bound to which strings in the project.
+The explicit-binding approach allows precise control over which strings in the context file are bound to which strings in the project.
 It may be suitable when the same string appears in multiple places in the context file, and the correct one must be chosen.
 However, it requires the addition of the `data-sl-anchor` attributes to the context file.
 This may be simple to do if the context integration process is responsible for generating the context HTML files.
 On the other hand, if the context files are being extracted from a different system, such as a website, it might be more difficult to achieve.
 In the example, the attribute was set to the key of the string, but this is not required as long as some mapping exists between the value of the attribute and the string in Smartling.